-- 1. Summarise the school's strengths and problem areas and prioritise the latter.
-Analyse changes that have occurred over the past five years or since the last survey visit [Whichever is longer].
+- Summarize the school's strengths and problem areas, and prioritize the latter.
+Analyze changes that have occurred over the past five years or since the last survey visit [Whichever is longer].
 Have new strengths or problems emerged?
 Are changing conditions likely to cause problems in the near future? - 2.
-Note significant recommendations for the future.
-How can the strengths be maintained, and the most pressing problems addressed?
+Note major recommendations for the future.
+How can the strengths be maintained and prioritize problems that should be addressed?
 Be brief but specific in describing actions that will need to be taken.